 The data in Cludo’s analytics shows that there are on average 500 search words with results that are searched every day.

 The data actually shows that the search box is a very important part of the Vejen municipality website, and it is one of the most popular and used pages.

-It’s very important to understand visitors and their patterns, it is important to understand how users use your site and what they are looking for.
-If you still hesitate if you should have an intelligent internal search on your site, you should look into your statistics.
+It is very important to understand visitors and their patterns in order to understand how they use your site and what they are looking for.
+If you still hesitate on whether or not you should have an intelligent internal search on your site, you should look into your statistics.
 You can use e.g. Google Analytics and set up search word tracking / no search results tracking.

-Searching is becoming more popular than ever, and more people use internal search.
-That’s expected behavior in the age of search engines (like Google or Yahoo) where even small children are educated how to use search engines, how to build search queries, and how to use the search box once you are on a homepage.
+Internal searches are becoming more popular than ever.
+That’s expected behavior in the age of search engines (like Google or Yahoo) where even small children are educated on how to use search engines, how to build search queries, and how to use the search box once you are on a homepage.

-From a business perspective, if you don’t have an excellent and intelligent search box that can provide relevant search results that are as efficient as results provided by search engines (like Google or Yahoo), you might risk people leaving your site and use an external search!
-In that case it’s quite likely that your competitors may appear higher in the list of results, which would mean that you miss turnover.
+From a business perspective, if you don’t have an excellent and intelligent search box that can provide relevant search results that are as effective as results provided by search engines like Google, you might risk people leaving your site and using an external search instead!
+In that case it’s quite likely that your competitors may appear higher in the list of results, which would mean that you could miss out on potential customers.

 Ready to get started with a better site search experience?

 Simply fill out the form below to get in touch with one of our friendly staff members for a demo of our platform.